- Women's and Gender Studies Major

 FORMAT AND SUBMISSION

-Essays will be due in winter 2024.
+Essays are due on Tuesday, March 5, 2024.
 Winners will be announced in April.

 An award of $750 will be presented to each winner.